 This explains why start-up tech stocks, even in companies that have yet to become profitable, can still have sky-high valuations based on their potential for future growth.

-Tip: In 2022, analysts downgraded their forecasts of future-year earnings, which caused the price of stocks to fall.
+In 2022, analysts used macroeconomic data to downgrade their forecasts of future-year earnings, which caused the price of stocks to fall.
 This is shown in the example chart below of the Nasdaq 100 Index from 2021 to 2023.

 Past performance is not an indication of future results